YanDuc/butthead/README.md

 ## Getting Started

+## Getting Started

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine and move the contents of the "butthead" folder to the root of your web server.
+If you prefer, you can also manually update the `.htaccess` file.

-2. Ensure PHP 7 or later is installed.
+2. Ensure PHP 7 or a later version is installed on your server.

-3. Open your terminal and navigate to the project directory.
-4. Run the application by accessing the "butthead/admin" URL in your browser.
+3. Run the application by accessing the "www.my-project.com/admin" URL in your web browser.

+4. If you encounter issues (try again), or in your `php.ini`, uncomment the gettext and GD library.
+If you are unsure, consult your preferred AI or visit Stack Overflow for assistance.

 5. Log in with the default credentials:
    - Default email: admin@admin.fr
    - Default password: admin

 6. Once logged in, consider creating a new user account.
 This will replace the default credentials.

+Now you should be ready to explore and utilize Butthead CMS for your content management needs!

 ## Butthead Documentation